ECHOES OF GIACOMETTI – COMMEMORATING HISTORY 6-8

 Arts Vocabulary

-• Emphasis - Where the artist draws the viewer’s eye using visuals
+• Emphasis - What the artist wants to draw the viewer’s attention to

 Materials